docker/docs/engine/reference/commandline/compose_config.md

 ---
 datafolder: compose-cli
-datafile: docker_compose_convert
+datafile: docker_compose_config
-title: docker compose convert
+title: docker compose config
 redirect_from:
   - /compose/reference/config/
+  - /engine/reference/commandline/compose_convert/
 ---
 <!--
 Sorry, but the contents of this page are automatically generated from